 The wretched refuse of your teeming shore.

 Send these, the homeless, tempest-tost to me,

 I lift my lamp beside the golden door!”

 So this is New York City.
-Immigration has moved to the Caribbean and South America, but our beginnings were European.
+Immigration has moved to the Caribbean, South America, and Mother Africa.
 Today we are All In NYC.

 “There is no way I’m going back to Mexico.
 I can’t stand to be in a country that is more surrealist than my paintings”

-Yes the great Spanish surrealist really said that.
-And that pretty much says it all.
+Yes the great Spanish surrealist painter Salvador Dali really said that, and that pretty much says it all.
 Welcome to America!
-We are glad you were here.